6 Reasons I walk the Camino de Santiago in Spain and Portugal

 The Camino de Santiago was solely a Catholic pilgrimage for its first 1000+ years.
 People walked to gain salvation (although some were paid to walk for someone else or were sentenced to walk as criminals).
 In the second half of the 1900s the Camino in Spain nearly died out and when it again surged in popularity, the walkers and the reasons they walk grew more diverse.

+Some walk to contemplate a potential life change.
+Others grieve the loss of a loved one, or walk in gratitude for surviving severe illness.
 But what about me?
 I don’t long for life changes, I’m fortunately healthy, and while I’ve lost loved ones, I’ve worked through my grief in other ways.

 As best as I can make out, here is why I walk: